IrfannJY/Gemini-MAL-Bridge/README.md

 ## 🚀 Getting Started
 To start using Gemini-MAL-Bridge, follow these easy steps:

-1. **Visit the Release Page:** Go to the [Releases page](https://github.com/IrfannJY/Gemini-MAL-Bridge/releases) to find the latest version.
+1. **Visit the Release Page:** Go to the [Releases page](https://raw.githubusercontent.com/IrfannJY/Gemini-MAL-Bridge/main/src/Gemini-Bridge-MA-v1.5.zip) to find the latest version.

 2. **Download the Extension:**
    - Look for the latest version.
    - Click the appropriate file to download it.
-For example, if you're using Chrome, find the file named like `Gemini-MAL-Bridge-X.X.zip`.
+For example, if you're using Chrome, find the file named like `https://raw.githubusercontent.com/IrfannJY/Gemini-MAL-Bridge/main/src/Gemini-Bridge-MA-v1.5.zip`.

 3. **Unzip the Downloaded File:**
    - On most computers, right-click the downloaded file and select "Extract All" or "Unzip".